Abdullah bin Zayed congratulates the Swedish Minister of Foreign Affairs

+During a phone call, His Highness expressed his wishes for success to His Excellency, stressing the keenness to strengthen bilateral relations of cooperation between the UAE and Sweden to serve the mutual interests of the two countries and benefit their peoples.

-His Highness and His Excellency Tobias Bellstorm discussed a number of issues of common interest and opportunities to develop prospects for Emirati-Swedish joint cooperation, and exchanged views on developments at the regional and international levels.
+His Highness and His Excellency Tobias Bellstorm discussed a number of issues of common interest and opportunities to develop prospects for Emirati-Swedish joint cooperation.
+They also exchanged views on developments at the regional and international levels.

 #Abdullah #bin #Zayed #congratulates #Swedish #Minister #Foreign #Affairs